 Breast augmentation is one of the most popular procedures for women in the United States and abroad.
 Unfortunately, the revision rate after primary breast augmentation can remain quite high.
 Achieving the desired result is often dependent upon choosing a highly qualified and experienced plastic surgeon for your original operation.
-If you do suffer from problems related to your breast surgery performed by another physician, Dr. Hankins and Dr. Sohn may be able to help.
+If you do suffer from problems related to your breast surgery performed by another physician, Dr. Hankins, Dr. Sohn and Dr. Jaiswal may be able to help.
 At Hankins & Sohn Plastic Surgery Associates, we have performed hundreds of revision breast augmentation procedures for patients from all over the United States and internationally.

 There are many different reasons why patients come to us for their breast revision procedure.
 Examples of motives include experiencing capsular contracture (a condition in which the scar tissue around a breast implant hardens), bottoming out, implant rupture, or lateral displacement of implants, as well as an interest in implant exchange or the desire to increase or decrease the implant size.
 Regardless of the reason or need for your breast revision surgery, we will customize a treatment plan that best addresses your needs and goals.

 For more information about breast revision surgery, or to schedule a complimentary consultation with Dr. Hankins, Dr. Sohn or Dr. Jaiswal, please contact our office today.